 Aaron Seiji Lowenstein is a litigation associate in Los Angeles.
 Mr. Lowenstein’s practice is wide-ranging, with emphasis on defending and counseling clients in professional malpractice, securities and antitrust matters.
 He has significant experience in federal and state court, at both the trial and appellate levels.
-In 2013 and 2014, Southern California Super Lawyers magazine named Mr. Lowenstein a Rising Star in the field of business litigation.
+He has also played a lead role in connection with several internal corporate investigations.
+In 2013, 2014 and 2015, Southern California Super Lawyers magazine named Mr. Lowenstein a Rising Star in the field of business litigation.

 Mr. Lowenstein’s key representations include: